When you study at the university ranked No. 1 for Law and Criminology in Australia, you’ll be studying among the world’s best.

 # N/P – Not published: the number is hidden to prevent calculation of numbers in cells with less than 5 students

-Studies in law and criminology and criminal justice are complementary and may lead to a career as a solicitor or barrister, after gaining professional recognition, or careers in policing and security, intelligence, probation and parole, child protection, crime analysis, courts and justice services, crime prevention and regulatory agencies; or opportunities in business and government, academia, administration, banking, finance, industrial relations, and management.
+Studies may lead to a career as a solicitor or barrister, after gaining professional recognition, or careers in policing and security, intelligence, probation and parole, child protection, crime analysis, courts and justice services, crime prevention and regulatory agencies; or opportunities in business and government, academia, administration, banking, finance, industrial relations, and management.

 5 years Full time or 8 years Part time